 gold mines in india

 Map of Gold Mines in India

-After seeing gold mines in India list, let’s see them on map as well, below is the representation of gold mines in India map:
+After seeing gold mines in India list, let’s also see them on the map.
+Below is the representation of gold mines in India map:

+gold mines in india